Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Acknowledgements

 \section{Acknowledgements}

 PD and PvH acknowledge support under the Australian Research Council's Discovery Early Career Researcher Award funding scheme DE140100741.
+PD acknowledges the support of the grant No. 20-11027X financed by Czech Science Foundation (GA\v{C}R).
+PvH and RM acknowledge support under the Australian Research Council's Discovery Project DP200102130.
 The authors would like to thank Martin Wechselberger, Hinke Osinga, and Bernd Krauskopf for their insightful and productive discussions.
-PvH would also like to thank the University of Wollongong for their hospitality.
-This research was initiated during the first {\emph{joint Australia-Japan workshop on dynamical systems with applications in life sciences}} at Queensland University of Technology.
+PvH and RM would also like to thank the University of Wollongong for their hospitality.
+This research was initiated during the first {\emph{Joint Australia-Japan Workshop on Dynamical Systems with Applications in Life Sciences}} at Queensland University of Technology.